A2 Ballykelly Bypass

 The A2 road runs from Coleraine to Limavady, then to Londonderry via Ballykelly.
 It is a small village, although it is home to a large army base.
 The level of traffic is high (14,965 vehicles per day at nearby Greysteel in 2007) and causes disruption to the local residents and delays to drivers.
 In the 1960s the M23 was planned to run this way, but this was scrapped and the plan reduced to a trunk road bypassing the village in the 1970s.
 However, this plan was also abandoned.

-Following the announcement that the road could be built either to the north or south of Ballykelly, in May 2008, the Regional Development Minister announced in February 2009 that the southern corridor had been chosen - see map below.
-Work is now underway to select possible routes within this corridor.
+The most recent incarnation of the plan will see a 6km bypass constructed around the south side of the town.
+Initially planned to be built to 2+1 standard, the most recent information is that it is now planned to be a full dual-carriageway.
+Following the announcement that the road could be built either to the north or south of Ballykelly, in May 2008, the Regional Development Minister announced in February 2009 that the southern corridor had been chosen and the actual route was announced in March 2010 (see below).
 There had been suggestions that a northern route could use some of the military land at Shackleton Barracks to reduce costs, but in practice the amount of such land in the northern corridor is actually quite small (no more than 15% of the route).

 Background